 In addition to statutory mandates, the major program objectives of Employees' Retirement System of Rhode Island are the continued delivery of services to the active and retired membership.
-The system is also in the final stages of implementing a line of business automation project.
+The system is also in the final stages of implementing a business automation project.
 The investment objective for the State Pension Fund is to meet or exceed an annual rate of return of 8.25 percent.

 The Employees' Retirement System of Rhode Island is governed by Titles 16, 36 and 45 of the Rhode Island General Laws.
+The accounts were converted to restricted receipt accounts by the 2006 Legislature, and are not subject to the ten percent cost recovery provision.